Lyme disease: Late disseminated infection

 Lyme arthritis caused this 3-year-old girl's knee to become swollen.
 Though painless, it made her limp.

 Lyme arthritis occurs in up to 60% of untreated people, typically starting about six months after infection.
 It usually affects only one or a few joints, often a knee or possibly the hip, other large joints, or the temporomandibular joint.
 Usually, large joint effusion and swelling occur, but only mild or moderate pain.
 Without treatment, swelling and pain typically resolve over time, but periodically return.
 Baker's cysts may form and rupture.

 In early US studies of Lyme disease, a rare peripheral neuropathy was described that included numbness, tingling, or burning starting at the feet or hands and, over time, possibly moving up the limbs.
 In a later analysis that discovered poor documentation of this manifestation, experts wondered if it exists at all in the US or is merely very rare.

 A neurologic syndrome called Lyme encephalopathy is associated with subtle memory and cognitive difficulties, insomnia, a general sense of feeling unwell, and changes in personality.
 Lyme encephalopathy is controversial in the US and has not been reported in Europe.
 Problems such as depression and fibromyalgia are as common in people with Lyme disease as in the general population.
-There is no compelling evidence that Lyme disease causes psychiatric disorders, behavioral disorders (e.g. ADHD), or developmental disorders (e.g. autism).
+There is no compelling evidence that Lyme disease causes psychiatric disorders or neurodevelopmental disorders (e.g., attention deficit hyperactivity disorder or autism).

-Acrodermatitis chronica atrophicans is a chronic skin disorder observed primarily in Europe among the elderly.
+Acrodermatitis chronica atrophicans is a chronic skin disorder observed primarily in Europe among older adults.
 It begins as a reddish-blue patch of discolored skin, often on the backs of the hands or feet.
-The lesion slowly atrophies over several weeks or months, with the skin becoming first thin and wrinkled and then, if untreated, completely dry and hairless.
+The lesion slowly atrophies over several weeks or months, with the skin first becoming thin and wrinkled, then, if untreated, completely dry and hairless.